Balraj-Neerati/Housing-Price-Analysis/README.md

 **Results**

-The model was able to predict the house prices with an R² score of X.XX (replace with your score) on the test data.
+The model was able to predict the house prices with an R² score of 0.66 on the test data.